utah-cs3550-fa25/assignments/hw7.md

 # Finishing up

-Make sure that the stylesheet, favicon, images, and links all work correctly.
+Make sure that the stylesheet, images, and links all work correctly.
 If one of them doesn't, check that you haven't hard-coded `localhost:8000` into any of your HTML files.
 All links in your application should be to host-relative URLs which start with a forward slash (`/`).
 If you find any broken URLs, fix them in your local copy of the code.
 Then upload that file (but not all the files, so as not to overwrite `settings.py`), stop the server with `kill`, and rerun the `runserver` command.

 Make sure you can log in and out.
 Make sure you can see recipe photos and profile photos.
 Make sure you can edit recipes and upload new